Author’s Last name, First initial. (Date published). Title. URL

 A non-profit group sharing a research study into the habits of their donors, a government agency posting an environmental study, or a teacher’s union sharing an end of year research report are a few examples of research reports that fall under this category.

 Author Last Name, First initial.
 Middle initial.
 (Year published).
 Title of research report (Report no.) [Format, if an explanation is necessary].
-Retrieved from Company or Organization name website: URL
+Company or Organization that published the report.
+DOI or URL

 Last name, First initial.
 Middle initial.
-(Producer).
+(Host).
 (Year, Month Day).
-Title of podcast [Audio podcast].
-Retrieved from URL
+Title of podcast (No. episode #) [Audio podcast].
+In Podcast Name.
+Publisher.
+URL

 If using the Citation Machine APA format generator, choose the “Blog/Podcast,” form to cite your podcasts automatically.

 Last name, First initial.
 Middle initial.
 [YouTube username].
 (Year, Month Day of posting).
-Title of YouTube video [Video file].
-Retrieved from URL
+Title of YouTube video [Video].
+YouTube.
+URL

 APA format example: